 The Importance of Blogging

 You’re clear on your goals, have clarity on your audience, and you’ve crafted a concise message, so now what?
-First up in our communication plan series is a blog on… blogging.

 Blogging should be an essential part of your content marketing strategy and a core element of your communication plan.
 Having an up-to-date blog/archive/content repository is essential for B2B businesses because: